teaql/teaql-quick-start/quick-start/teaql-using-problem.md

 ## ACCIDENTALLY CHANGED THE SOURCE CODE ##

 When you use IntelliJ IDEA, it will give you hints.
 Errors in writing are displayed with a
 cursor.
-You can put your mouse cursor on
+You can put your mouse cursor on red part, then it will show the method to solve it.
+Just click it, the problems will be sol